nova-model/nova-tutorial/episodes/02-Copy-Template.md

 1. Running tests to verify your code works correctly
 2. Building a Docker image containing your application
-3. Pushing the image to the NDIP container registry (at `code.ornl.gov:4567/ndip/tool-sources/tutorial/YOUR_USERNAME-nova-tutorial`)
+3. Pushing the image to the Harbor container registry (at `savannah.ornl.gov/ndip/tool-sources/tutorial/YOUR_USERNAME-nova-tutorial`)

 The Docker image tag is derived from your project's version in `pyproject.toml`.
 Each time you update the version and push, a new container will be built automatically.